The Secrets Hiding in the Simplest Animal Brains

-When humans think of brains, we think of our own—two hemispheres, dizzy with coils, a pinky-beige helmet snugly ensconced in a skull.
+When humans think of brains, maybe we think of our own—two hemispheres, dizzy with coils, a pinky-beige helmet snugly ensconced in a skull.
 But brains in a lot of other creatures aren’t just scaled-down versions of ours.

 Across species, the morphological differences between brains are vast and numerous—so much so that, in 2010, Stefan Richter, a biologist at Universität Rostock, and a slew of colleagues set out to codify a shared vocabulary for describing exactly what a brain is and isn’t.
 They laid out a working definition of “brain”—along with 46 other terms used to describe parts of invertebrates’ nervous systems—in a neuroanatomical glossary in the journal Frontiers in Zoology.

 They defined a brain as a particular, distinctive cluster of neurons—specifically, “the most prominent anterior condensation of neurons.”
 Sumner-Rooney relies on this definition in her work, but she acknowledges, as Richter and company also note, that this umbrella leaves some species out in the rain—including a few generally thought to be capable of sophisticated tasks.